 Washington State does not manage the program.
 Rather, EB-5 is a federal program administered by the U.S. Citizen and Immigration Services (USCIS).
-Thirteen regional centers have been approved by USCIS to do business in Washington and these centers offer a variety of services geared specifically to the immigrant investor.
+Fifty-five regional centers have been approved by USCIS to do business in Washington and these centers offer a variety of services geared specifically to the immigrant investor.

 Benefits of the EB-5 program include the ability for you, your spouse and family members under 21 to work in the U.S. and attend school.
 You are free to travel to and from your home country with no restrictions.

 1. File Form I-526, the Petition by Alien Entrepreneur.
 One of the regional centers in Washington State can assist you with this process and ensure that all the proper documentation is in order and filed.

 2. Once the form is approved by the USCIS, you will need to file one of the following forms:

 - Form I-485, Application to Register Permanent Residence or Adjust Status.
 This form is filed with the USCIS to adjust your status to conditional permanent resident within the United States.

 - DS-230, which is the Application for Immigrant Visa and Alien Registration.
 This is filed with the Department of State to obtain your EB-5 visa for admission to the United States.

 As an EB-5 investor, you and your derivative family members (spouse and children under 21) are granted conditional permanent status residence in the U.S. for a two-year period.
 This period begins with the approval of your I-485 application or entry into the United States with an EB-5 immigrant visa.
 As lawful permanent residents you, your spouse and children will be authorized to work and study in the U.S.

 3. At least 90 days before the end of your two-year anniversary you must file Form I-829, the Petition by Entrepreneur to Remove Conditions.
 If this is approved by the USCIS, all conditions will be removed from your EB-5 status and you and your family will be allowed to live and work in the United States permanently.